theboxer/Git-Package-Management/core/components/gitpackagemanagement/docs/directory-structure.md

 ## Separate MODX, separate packages

-Localhost `http://localhost` points to `/var/www/` directory, where is located MODX directory.
+Localhost `http://localhost` points to `/var/www/` directory, where the MODX directory is located.
 All packages are located in `/var/www/packages/`.

 - var